hpides/WALT/README.md

 docker-compose up
 ```
 Hint: Refer to the docker-compose documentation for additional flags supported by docker-compose up.
-The frontend should be accessible at http://localhost:3000 and http://[*YOUR IP*]:3000.
+The frontend should be accessible at http://localhost:3000 and http://[*YOUR PUBLIC IP*]:3000.

 ### Stopping the services
 Run